Thai Green Curry Soup

 Time for some more healthy recipes before the Christmas drinking/eating season begins!
-This soup is gluten free and dairy free and can easily be made vegan if you use vegetable broth instead of chicken broth, cut out the fish sauce and add an additional tablespoon of soy sauce, and leave out the shrimp.
+This soup is gluten free and dairy free and can be made vegan if you use vegetable broth instead of chicken broth, cut out the fish sauce, add an additional tablespoon of soy sauce, and leave out the shrimp.

 Thai Green Curry Soup

 Total time: 30 minutes

 Yield: 4 servings